medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ### Unit Tests

-Unit tests are defined in a YML file inside a `tests` folder in each `model` group folder (for example, all the unit test for models related to contacts will be in `/models/contacts/tests/contacts.yml` file).
-We could further divide the tests by models, if needed we could create one files for each model inside the contact folder (for example having `/models/contacts/tests/contact.yml`, `/models/contacts/tests/person.yml`, `/models/contacts/tests/place.yml`, etc.)
+Unit tests are defined in a YML file inside a `tests` folder in each `model` group folder.
+We could further divide the tests by models, if needed we could create one files for each model inside the contact folder (for example having `/models/contacts/tests/contact.yml`, `/models/contacts/tests/person.yml`, `/models/contacts/tests/place.yml`, etc.).
+The input format of choise is csv using fixtures.
+The fixture csv files are defined in /test/fixture folder.

+The following image shows an excerpt of the content in `/models/contacts/tests/contact.yml` file showing the test to validate transformation and data integrity for document_metadata model.
+{{< figure src="contact-unit-test.png" link="contact-unit-test.png" class=" center col-16 col-lg-12" >}}

+The following images shows the content of the input fixtures.
+{{< figure src="contact-document-metadata-initial.png" link="contact-document-metadata-initial.png" class=" center col-16 col-lg-12" >}}{{< figure src="contact-source-table-initial.png" link="contact-source-table-initial.png" class=" center col-16 col-lg-12" >}}

+And finally, the fixture representing the expected data:
+{{< figure src="contact-initial-expected.png" link="contact-initial-expected.png" class=" center col-16 col-lg-12" >}}

 ## Test execution
 ## Test failure and debugging